 We Treat Bowel Obstructions and Adhesions, Without Surgery

 Bowel obstruction is a serious, life-threatening condition, often caused by adhesions.
 Surgery to repair blocked bowels often causes adhesions and more blockages.
-Clear Passage Physical Therapy® has over two decades of experience treating the adhesions that cause obstructions, without surgery.
-We have published studies in some of the most respected journals in medicine.
+Clear Passage has over two decades of experience treating the adhesions that cause obstructions, without surgery.
+We have published studies in peer-reviewed U.S. and international medical journals.

 During therapy, we use our hands to clear the blockage and instruct you in self-treatment techniques to avoid future obstructions.
 Complete our online Request Consultation form to receive a free phone consultation with an expert therapist and learn more.